 2. Choosing the plants

-When selecting veggies for container gardening, go for bush or short types (also known as dwarf or compact), and make sure your environment has enough growing days for the appropriate time to mature.
-Vegetables that can be readily transplanted are usually excellent options since they adapt well to the potted environment.
+When choosing vegetables for container gardening, it is best to go with shrub or short kinds (also known as dwarf or compact), and you should also ensure that your environment has sufficient growing days for the plants to reach maturity at the appropriate time.
+Vegetables that can be easily transplanted into new environments are typically good selections because they adjust well to the environment of being grown in pots.

 3. Choose the right soil for plants